How Much Does a Bathroom Renovation Cost in the UK?

 • Ask Other People – Friends, family, neighbours and work colleagues may all have had similar work done and can give you an honest review for a particular bathroom fitter.

-• Tradespeople – Often a joiner, builder or electrician etc can recommend a good bathroom fitter that they have worked with in the past.
+• Tradespeople – Often a joiner, builder or electrician can recommend a good bathroom fitter that they have worked with in the past.